dimitri/pgloader/pgloader.1.md

     variable, and if it is unset, to either the default `unix` socket path when running on a Unix system, and `localhost` otherwise.

+    Socket path containing colons are supported by doubling the colons within the path, as in the following example:

+        postgresql://unix:/tmp/project::region::instance:5432/dbname

   - *dbname*

 	Should be a proper identifier (letter followed by a mix of letters,